Nick01a/Homework-2/README.md

-Homework№2
+Homework№2.

-Please add coornitates like in this example: (A 1).
+Please add coordinates like in this example: (A 1).
 (Use space between letter and number).